KDE/documentation-docs-kdenlive-org/importing_and_assets_management/project_tree.rst

 * :ref:`generators`

+.. rst-class:: clear-both

-**3**.
-Allows you to add folders to the Project Bin.
-These are not actual file system folders but virtual folders to help you organize large Project Bins.
+**3, 10**.
+Allows you to add folders to the Project Bin (3).
+Or right-click on free space (10) and select :guilabel:`Create Folder` add folder.These are not actual file system folders but virtual folders to help you organize large Project Bins.
 See :ref:`create_folder`

 **4**.
 Deletes the selected clip from the Project Bin (but not from the file system).